FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 declare i32 @printf(ptr, ...)
 ```

-This essentially imports this function into our module.
-To start we can see the famaliar syntax
+This essentially imports a function into our module.
+To start we can see the familiar syntax
 after our `declare` keyword, `i32` is the return type, then we use the `@` prefix to name our
 function and then we define the parameters.
 The first parameter in this case is a `ptr` which is a
 type that represents any pointers.
 In the case of `printf` it expects a C-style string (or `char *`)